What is so menacing about dietary fiber?

 In retrospect, I regret including this quote into my report because its two-edged interpretation negatively affects the quality and integrity of this report.

+The truth is, fiber stimulates appetite and overeating, contributes to weight gain and obesity.
 The next widely popular lie concerns obesity.
 Everyone knows that fiber is broadly recommended for weight loss because, supposedly, it reduces appetite [link]:

 Again, not true, according to the Human Nutrition Research Center on Aging at Tufts University [link]: